Your child will nave no problem getting their fruit intake when you present them with these easy banana fruit carving creations!

 If you have a hard time getting your child to eat certain foods, get creative with food art and they will be chowing down in seconds!

-Many common foods can be used for the process of food art.
-Today, we will take a look at how bananas can become an art form.Turn bananas into works of art with these whimsical and fun banana carving projects.
-You child will love to eat these creations! 🍌🍌🍌 Click To Tweet
+If you enjoyed this post about food art, be sure to share it with a friend.
+Here is a tweet to get you started:Turn bananas into works of art with these whimsical and fun banana carving projects.
+You child will love to eat these banana fruit art creations! 🍌🍌🍌 Click To Tweet

 The soft flesh of bananas is the perfect choice for food carving and the firm yellow skins are a creative persons dream.